 An actor was killed in a fall while filming in Austria.

 YouTube is shutting down and will no longer be accepting video submissions.

 Pastor Joel Osteen has resigned.

-Chumlee from Pawn Stars has died of a marijuana overdose.
+Chumlee from Pawn Stars has died of a marijuana overdose or heart attack.

 You can quickly recharge your cell phone by microwaving it.

 Author J. K. Rowling has announced plans to pen a new book in the series.

 Actor Paul Walker was killed in an automobile accident.

 SpongeBob SquarePants is being cancelled at the end of January 2014.